jinlee487/jinlee487.github.io/_pages/About.md

 ## jinlee487.github.io 블로그

-Hello.
+Hello World!

 This is my blog where I talk about my journey to becoming a savy IT developer.
 I will post about porfolios, projects, resume, algorithm, aws and other studys.
 Please comment or message me about any questions, I am happy to talk :)